penrynjohnp/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/09-connect-agents-a2a-protocol.md

 - [`message/send`](https://a2a-protocol.org/latest/specification/#71-messagesend): Sends a message to an agent to initiate a new interaction or to continue an existing one.
 This method is suitable for synchronous request/response interactions or when client-side polling (using tasks/get) is acceptable for monitoring longer-running tasks.
 - [`tasks/get`](https://a2a-protocol.org/latest/specification/#73-tasksget): Retrieves the current state (including status, artifacts, and optionally history) of a previously initiated task.
 This is typically used for polling the status of a task initiated with message/send, or for fetching the final state of a task after being notified via a push notification or after an SSE stream has ended.
 - [`message/stream`](https://a2a-protocol.org/latest/specification/#72-messagestream): Sends a message to an agent to initiate/continue a task AND subscribes the client to real-time updates for that task via Server-Sent Events (SSE).
-Logic App conversational agents support streaming.
+Azure Logic Apps conversational agents support streaming.

 > [!NOTE]
 > Our internal chat client (described in [Module 01 — Create First Conversational Agent](./01-create-first-conversational-agent.md)) uses the message/stream API for communicating with the conversational agent.